dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 There are multiple ways to deploy a Heroku application.
 We're going to take advantage of the fact that the search engine is already in a Git repo and use Heroku's support for Git-based deployment.

-Before proceeding, read the following articles and answer these questions about Git and version control systems.
+Before proceeding, read the following articles.

 - https://www.atlassian.com/git/tutorials/what-is-version-control
 - https://guides.github.com/introduction/git-handbook/ (The first three sections, up to and including "Basic Git Commands."
 You don't have to memorize the commands.)

+Now answer these questions about Git and version control systems.

 - What are three primary benefits of version control systems in general?
 - Name at least two other version control sytsems besides Git.